TomerHimi/Basic_Neural_Network/README.md

 # FC_Neural_Network

-This is my implementation of Fully-Connected Neural Network using only Numpy package as part of an exercise 3 in Machine Learning course 89511 at Bar Ilan University.
+The code of FC Neural Network(Numpy version) was developed by myself as a part of exercise 3 in Machine Learning course 89511 at Bar Ilan University.

 It has to be mentioned that train_x data is missing in this github, due to file size restrictions.